Sarah looked into the wrinkled face of an old woman with long greasy white hair. “Yes?”

 Sarah turned to face a huge woman with a red face and thick red sunburnt legs.
 She wanted to hit her, strike her hard across her ugly fat face.
 Instead, she moved away to hide her tears.

-Sarah looked down on two eyes peering through a mass of bandages.
+Sarah looked down at two eyes peering through a mass of bandages.
 “Harry, what happened?”

 A nurse squeezed her hand.
 “You can have ten minutes, love, then he’ll need to rest.”